 This article describes how market prices could be used to set the right incentive to achieve long term growth (via long-term pricing).
 These days – in general – you need to have market power to be profitable.
 Market power means you need to a have a significant market share or monopolist position.
-In this position you are likely not the one to establish competition or innovation.
+In this position you are likely not the one to establish competition or innovation or value.
 Companies with market power usually use their strength to develop new products and services; but in general that is often linked to their company goals only and not to a societal goal.

 Profit in the rest of the market is made in niches, competition ruins competitors, money as means of exchange limits developments and makes it possible that persons and companies may go bankrupt, even if they contribute to the good.